TheBodger/MMM-ChartUtilities/README.md

 definition and Example:

-note no information is included at the parent level and the subject is excluded as common accross all children.
-The consumer will know that the conents meet their requirements aon trust from the provider.
-At some points additional meta data may be added to the enhanced set.
+note no information is included at the parent level and the subject is excluded as common across all children.
+The consumer will know that the contents meet their requirements on trust from the provider.
+At some point in the future additional meta data may be added to the enhanced set.

 ```JSON